Close Menu

 After an accident, it can be hard to record all of the information you may later need in your case.
 It’s even harder when you’re suffering from an injury.
 Keep an emergency contact on hand who may be able to come help.
 If you’re able, here are the steps you’ll want to follow:

-- Contact a Macon personal injury attorney with experience handling motorcycle accidents.
+• contact a personal injury attorney with experience handling motorcycle accidents.

 What can I receive for my injuries?